amitopenwriteup/gcp-labs/iap.md

 You have completed the lab.
 Here is what you built:

-- A custom VPC with no internet ingress except through IAP forwarder IPs
+- Verified and used a pre-existing custom VPC with Private Google Access enabled
 - A Compute Engine VM running Nginx with no external IP address
 - IAP TCP tunneling so SSH access requires a verified Google identity and an IAM role
-- An HTTPS load balancer with IAP enabled so web access requires authentication
+- IAP TCP port forwarding on port 80 so web access requires authentication — no load balancer, no SSL certificate, no waiting on certificate provisioning
 - OS Login to replace static SSH keys with Google-identity-based access control

 This architecture removes the need for a VPN, eliminates standing network-level trust, and ensures every access attempt — whether SSH or HTTP — is verified against Google's identity infrastructure before it reaches your workload.